Planning Resources for Civil Engineering Majors

 The Environmental Engineering minor is designed for students who wish to augment their major program of study with an exposure to engineering methods applied to key environmental problems facing modern society in developed and developing countries.
 The minor also provides students with a brief experience and understanding of the roles that environmental engineering methods play in solving environmental problems.

 Students may apply for the Environmental Engineering minor by filing a Change of Program petition at 6426 Boelter Hall at any time.
 If you are interested in applying for the minor and 1) have accumulated 150 units or more AND 2) are a student in the College of Letters and Sciences, be sure to meet with a CAC counselor to ensure you will not go over the unit cap.
-Applications will not be processed with CAC approval.
+Applications will not be processed without CAC approval.